-9.6 Changing the Primary Instance
+9.7 Changing the Primary Instance

 Use the ReplicaSet.setPrimaryInstance() operation to safely perform a change of the primary of a ReplicaSet to another instance.
-The current primary is demoted to a secondary and made read-only, while the promoted instance becomes the new primary and is made read-write.
-All other secondary instances are updated to replicate from the new primary.
-MySQL Router instances, which have been bootstrapped against the ReplicaSet automatically start redirecting read-write clients to the new primary.
+The current primary is demoted to a secondary and made

-For a safe change of the primary to be possible, all ReplicaSet instances must be reachable by MySQL Shell and have consistent GTID\EXECUTED sets.
-If the primary is not available, and there is no way to restore it, a forced failover might be the only option instead, see Section 9.7, "Forcing a New Primary Instance".
+For a safe change of the primary to be possible, all ReplicaSet instances must be reachable by MySQL Shell and have consistent GTID_EXECUTED sets.
+If the primary is not available, and there is no way to restore it, a forced failover might be the only option instead, see Section 9.8, "Forcing a New Primary Instance".